 Smart Women, Smart Power

-The Smart Women, Smart Power (SWSP) initiative is designed to amplify the voices of women in foreign policy, national security, and international business.
-Made possible with support from Citi.
-Additional support provided by AT&T.For more on Smart Women, Smart PowerView all content associated with this program
+The Smart Women, Smart Power (SWSP) Initiative is designed to amplify the voices of women in foreign policy, national security, international business, and development.
+It features a speaker series and a podcast series that Apple iTunes named one of its Best of 2015.
+The speaker series is made possible with support from Citi.
+Additional support is provided by AT&T.For more on Smart Women, Smart PowerView all content associated with this program

 In celebration of International Women’s Day, IMF Managing Director Christine Lagarde explains the economic and social benefits of women's empowerment.